eafit-apolo/apolo-users/docs/source/software/provisioning/ansible/preliminaries.rst

       lbs2.example.com

 #.
 The suffix :bash:`:vars` within a group definition is used to declare and assign
-   variables to a particular set of hosts or subgroups.
+   variables to a particular set of hosts or subgroups. e.g.

    .. note::